 At this time, her brother-in-law’s cousin visited the family.
 She knew he was a Christian, so she asked him her questions.
-He said, “Only one Jesus died on the cross to save us from our sins”, just what she had read, but she didn’t believe it.
+He said, “Only one Jesus died on the cross to save us from our sins”, This is what she had read, but to that point she didn’t believe it.

-Those words touched her heart.
+Those words touched her.
 She stood up and went forward by herself, opened her heart, and accepted Jesus as her personal savior.

 As she tells the story many years later, she says that Christmas Eve 1982 was “an amazing turning point” in her life.
 Her outside circumstances didn’t change one bit, but everything changed inside her heart.
 She was filled with joy and peace She still had physical scars, but she says, “God healed my heart.”